kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 While our project uses SeaORM for database operations, the clean architecture allows for easy optimization:

-1. **Query Optimization**: The separation of database logic in the `app::services` module allows for fine-tuning of database queries without affecting the rest of the application.
+1. **Query Optimization**: The separation of database logic in the `app::persistence` module allows for fine-tuning of database queries without affecting the rest of the application.

 2. **Connection Pooling Configuration**: We can adjust connection pooling parameters to maximize performance on our specific dedicated servers, whether on-premises or in the cloud.